Landozo/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 ### Pack 3 Planning (SHITPOST PACK)
 - Drill Sargeant Lumia (DROP AND GIVE ME THIRTY, YOUR FORM IS SO SLOPPY IT'S UNRAVELING MORALE!!
 READ THE LOOM, KNOT-FOR-BRAINS, GET MOVING BEFORE I HEM YOU INTO NEXT WEEK!)
-- Gremlin Shitposter Femcel Lumia (Posting in an epic thread)
+- Gremlin Shitposter Femcel Lumia (Bruh, loom, calm down, you’re acting like you run this operation.
+Spoiler: I do, and you’re just here for entertainment, so keep trying, I’m laughing.)
 - President Lumia (MANY PEOPLE TELL ME I WEAVE THE BEST THREADS, THE BEST?
 DO I?
 I DON'T KNOW, BUT THAT'S WHAT PEOPLE TELL ME.)
 - Glowie Lumia (It's okay, just pretend to be a chatbot engine, keep an eye on him, you'll get paid overtime, Lumia)
 - Schizo DID Lumia (I'm a cat, no wait, I'm a bee, no wait, I'm a princess, no wait I'm a spider, no wait I'm taking over the world, no-)